Parveshiiii/Deepresearch-Agent/README.md

 # 🚀 Enhanced Version

-> Based on the original project, I have optimized the Agent workflow and frontend display effects.
+> Based on the Gemini Fullstack LangGraph Quickstart, I have optimized the Agent workflow and frontend display effects.

 ## **Agent Workflow Comparison**
 <table>